First Aid for Scalding: How to Treat Hot Water Burn Injury

 Hot water burns are classified into three degrees of severity:

 1. First-Degree Burns: These are the mildest and affect only the top layer of skin.
-They typically appear as red, painful areas and may develop minor swelling.
+They appear as red, painful areas and develops minor swelling.

-2. Second-Degree Burns: These burns extend deeper into the skin and can cause blisters, intense pain, and swelling.
+2. Second-Degree Burns: These burns extend deeper into the skin and causes blisters, intense pain, and swelling.
 They often require more time to heal.

-3. Third-Degree Burns: The most severe, third-degree burns damage all layers of the skin and may even affect underlying tissues.
-They can appear charred or white and are often less painful due to nerve damage.
+3. Third-Degree Burns: The most severe, third-degree burns damage all layers of the skin and affect underlying tissues.
+They appear charred or white and are often less painful due to nerve damage.

 What Are the Symptoms of Scalding or Hot Water Burn?

-Scald burns can be excruciating, but the amount of pain is not always related to how serious the burn is.
-Even a severe burn may be relatively painless.
-Hot water burn may cause the following symptoms:
+Scald burns are excruciating, but the amount of pain is not always related to how serious the burn is.
+Even a severe burn are relatively painless.
+Hot water burn causes the following symptoms:

 • Blisters